-Books from Dagmar Miura in the memoir genre
+Books from Dagmar Miura in the self-help genre

 Messages from Sam: A Daughter’s Insights on Our Lives Here – And Her Life in Heaven